 Another method to reduce hiccups is to reduce anxiety.
 Try to help your cat feel safe in new situations and provide them with their own space whenever they feel nervous.

 Final Thoughts on Hiccupping Cats

 Cat hiccups aren’t necessarily a bad thing.
-There are rare times where the hiccups are a sign of something more serious.
+There are rare times when the hiccups are a sign of something more serious.
 But again, they are still normal for all mammals to get, and there is likely a valid explanation for why it’s happening.
-If you are concerned about their wellbeing, it’s always best to reach out to your vet and discuss the issue with them directly.
+If you are concerned about their well-being, it’s always best to reach out to your vet and discuss the issue with them directly.